BNext-IQT/keter/design-docs/README.md

-Keter is a biosecurity project to build out the different software parts for addressing a pandemic, with an eye on artificial intelligent solutions.
+Keter is a health intelligence platform for addressing a pandemic with an eye on artificial intelligent solutions.
 Right now it focuses on small molecule antivirals and forecasting.
 It may move in other directions as new ideas come.

 This document describes the architecture and design of the Keter system.
 Keter is still a concept project and things may change suddenly.